Calum-Johnston/recommendation-sys-demo/readme.txt

 NOTE:
 - System is designed for functionality & features, not user friendliness
 - Although some effort has been made to improve look and ease of use

+To do:
+- Close ADD EDIT DELETE after success
+- Keep testing
+- Change ratings to be more realistic